Margarete Steiff: First teddy bear

 Margarete made up all the samples of any new toys herself so she could uncover any problems that might arise in production.
 Between 1897 and 1899, the Steiff company was designing and making "dancing bear" toys.
 Rather than the familiar teddy bear, these were standing figures carrying sticks and with rings through their noses imitating the real-life dancing bears that traveled from town to town to provide entertainment at this time, or pull-along bears on wheels.

 In 1902, Richard designed "Bear 55 PB", the first soft toy with movable joints, which was to become the world's first teddy bear.

 By 1903, a large shipment of toys had been sent to a New York showroom, but there was not much interest in the plush toy bears that were displayed there.
 In March 1903, Richard took jointed soft toy bears to a spring fair in Leipzig, where they caught the eye of an American buyer, who ordered 3,000 bears.
 From then on, "Bear 55 PB" became a bestseller in the United States - a remarkable achievement for a small German business from the Swabian Albs.
 Plush bears such as 55 PB became known as "teddy bears", named after the American President Theodore "Teddy" Roosevelt.

 One million teddy bears were produced by 1907.

 Legacy

 Margarete became an important figure in German female entrepreneurship.
 Originally from a small town in southern Germany and living with a life-long physical disability, she founded and grew a business that continues to be recognized around the world.
 In the literature on German entrepreneurs, she is cited as an idol for female entrepreneurship and innovation, growing her business beyond German borders.

-Steiff went on to become one of the most famous and sought-after brands of teddy bears and other plush toys.
+Steiff went on to become a famous and sought-after brands of teddy bears and other plush toys.
 In 1910, Steiff won the Grand Prix at the Brussels International Exposition in Belgium.
-Steiff continues to be among the most well-known plush toy manufacturers in the world.
+Steiff continues to be among the well-known plush toy manufacturers in the world.
 Vintage Steiff toys have become valuable collectibles, with auctions fetching prices that regularly make the news.